pulse-framework/pulse/docs/v2/docs/collections.md

 You can modify the index directly and it will trigger the group to regenerate with the correct data.

 ::: warning NOTE
-**You must define groups in the collection library if you want them to be exposed publicly to your components, filters and actions.
+**You must define groups in the collection library if you want them to be exposed publicly to your components, computed and actions.
 Example below:**
 :::

 ```js